HumanCellAtlas/dcp2/docs/dcp2_system_design.rst

    updated) (meta)data.
 The specifics are defined in `Altering data and metadata`_ and `Types of data and metadata alterations`_.

--  ``update``: The staging area contains a complete set of metadata entites and descriptors, and a subset of data files.
-It contains only the latest version of each metadata entity and descriptor.
+-  ``update``: The staging area contains a complete set of metadata entites, subgraphs and descriptors, and a partial set of data files.
+It contains only the latest version of any metadata entity, subgraph and descriptor.
 A data file may be absent from the staging area if, at the time the staging area is imported, the file is already present in TDR and matches the content hashes (CRC32C or SHA256) specified in the descriptor.

 Object naming
 ~~~~~~~~~~~~~